Atiyah-Segal theorem for Deligne-Mumford stacks and applications

 \subsection{Cohomological dimension of morphisms of stacks}

-For a stack $\sX$, let ${\sC oh}_{\sX}$ denote the abelian category of coherent sheaves on $\sX$ and let $D(\sX)$ denote the unbounded derived category of quasi-coherent sheaves on $\sX$.
+For a stack $\sX$, let ${\sC oh}_{\sX}$ denote the abelian category of coherent sheaves on $\sX$.
+Let ${\sQ\sC oh}_{\sX}$ denote the abelian category of quasi-coherent sheaves on $\sX$ and let $D(\sX)$ denote its unbounded derived category.
 Given a linear algebraic group $G$ and an algebraic space $X$ with $G$-action, we let ${\sC oh}^G_{X}$ denote the abelian category of $G$-equivariant coherent sheaves on $X$ and let $D^G(X)$ denote the unbounded derived category of $G$-equivariant coherent sheaves on $X$.
 It is well known that ${\sC oh}^G_{X} \simeq {\sC oh}_{[X/G]}$.

 Recall that a proper map $f: \sX \to \sY$ of Deligne-Mumford stacks is said to have finite cohomological dimension if the higher direct image functor ${\bf R}f_*: D(\sX) \to D(\sY)$ has finite cohomological dimension.
 Recall also from \cite[Theorem~1.2]{Olsson} that ${\bf R}^if_*(\sF)$ is a coherent sheaf on $\sY$ if $\sF$ is coherent sheaf on $\sX$.

 \begin{lem} Let $f: \sX \to \sY$ be a proper morphism of separated quotient stacks.
 Then $f$ has finite cohomological dimension. \end{lem} \begin{proof} This is known in more general setting (see \cite[\S~2, Theorem~1.4.2]{DG}).
 We give a proof here in our special case.
 We write $\sX = [X/H]$ and $\sY = [Y/F]$ and follow the notations of ~\eqref{eqn:Fin-coh-0-new} and \lemref{lem:GRR-QDM-stacks} in this proof.
 Let $\phi: \sX' \to W$ be the coarse moduli space map and let $\beta': W \to Y$ be the induced map on the coarse moduli spaces such that $f' = \beta' \circ \phi$.
 We have the factorization of $f$ (see ~\eqref{eqn:st-gen*-0}):

 Since $\phi: \sX' \to W$ is the coarse moduli space map, it is proper.
 It follows from the fppf-descent that $\bar{\phi}$ is also proper.
-Since the functor $\phi_*: {\sC oh}_{\sX'} \to {\sC oh}_W$ is exact by \cite[Lemma~2.3.4]{AV}, it follows again from the fppf-descent that $\bar{\phi}_*: {\sC oh}_{\sX} \to {\sC oh}_{\sW}$ is exact.
+Since the functor $\phi_*: {\sQ\sC oh}_{\sX'} \to {\sQ\sC oh}_W$ is exact by \cite[Lemma~2.3.4]{AV}, it follows again from the fppf-descent that $\bar{\phi}_*: {\sQ\sC oh}_{\sX} \to {\sQ\sC oh}_{\sW}$ is exact.
 Since $\sX$ and $\sW$ have finite diagonals, this is same as saying that $\bar{\phi}_* = {\bf R}\bar{\phi}_*$ at the level of the derived categories of quasi-coherent sheaves.